teamdeeson/codex/docs/handbook/roles-at-deeson.md

     * Reviewing pull requests
     * Manual testing
     * Writing suitable automated test coverage
-* Identifying, recording and interpreting the detail of any of:
+* Identifying, recording and interpreting the detail of:
     * Changes to the detailed requirements
     * Changes to the interpretation of requirements which result in re-work within the solution
     * Information likely to impact on the ongoing evolution of the solution